codesharedot/quantum-resistant-ledger-price/README.md

-# icon price
+# waves price

-Gets the icon price with Python (from JSON).
+Gets the waves price with Python (from JSON).

 https://pythonbasics.org